menu

 Occupations and Workforce

-Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Spring Green is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Spring Green is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Spring Green is a village of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Spring Green who work in teaching (12.62%), management occupations (10.64%), and sales jobs (9.53%).

 Also of interest is that Spring Green has more people living here who work in computers and math than 95% of the places in the US.